noelrappin/rails_javascript_documention_drafts/webpacker_guide.md

 In order to use Webpacker you must be using the Yarn package manager, version 1.x or up, and you must have Node.js installed, version 10.13.0 and up.

 Webpacker is installed by default in Rails 6.0 and up.
 In an older version, you can install it when a new project is created by adding `--webpack` to a `rails new` command.
-In an existing project, webpacker can be added by installing `bundle exec rails webpacker:install`.
+In an existing project, Webpacker can be added by installing `bundle exec rails webpacker:install`.
 This installation command creates local files:

-* The Webpacker configuration at `config/webpacker.html`
+* The Webpacker configuration at `config/webpacker.yml`
+* Environment-specific webpack configuration files in `config/webpack/`
 * Configuration files for Babel, PostCSS, and Browserslist
 * A place for your front-end source at `app/javascript`